 All of the restaurants and bars in our system are currently pulled from Google.
-While we look forward to opening the door to adding: delivery only restaurants, pop-ups, food trucks, vendors, meal prep delivery services and even convenience stores to the list of “food and beverage outlets” that can be rated, it is not yet possible.
+While we look forward to opening the door to adding: delivery only restaurants, pop-ups, food trucks, vendors & meal prep delivery services to the list of food and beverage outlets that can be found and rated, it is not yet possible.
 This functionality will be coming soon in Course 2.0.How can I change my answer to a Taste Personality Quiz question?

 You can change / update any answer to any question at any time simply by going directly to that quiz or question and touching on the answer that most accurately reflects your new opinion.
 This ensures your Personal Taste Profile is accurate and always up-to-date.How can I share my ratings or review notes?